iceyrazor/iceys-linux-stuffs/README.md

 ## todo

-- deploy system folder? or just add keep/system directory to path. tis the question.
-    - probably will deploy.
-- make 3rd env so first is minimal????
-- add rest of files
-- make fully portable version, all pulled and compiled version bins for just devtools.
+- [ ] make symlink. where if -s. do symlink instead of env
-- seperate installs into more scripts to have different steps in requirements. probably wont do this
+- [ ] seperate installs into more scripts to have different steps in requirements. probably wont do this
+- [ ] make fully portable version, all pulled and compiled version bins for just devtools.